CSUChico-CSCI340/CSCI340-Shell-Assignment/README.md

 ##The *tsh* Specification

 Your *tsh* shell should have the following features:

-
-The prompt should be the string “ tsh>
-” (do not include the quotation marks).
+* The prompt should be the string "tsh>" (do not include the quotation marks).
-
-The command line typed by the user should consist of a name and zero or more arguments, all sepa- rated by one or more spaces.
-If name is a built-in command, then tsh should handle it immediately and wait for the next command line.
-Otherwise, tsh should assume that name is the path of an executable file, which it loads and runs in the context of an initial child process (In this context, the term job refers to this initial child process).
+* The command line typed by the user should consist of a *name* and zero or more arguments, all separated by one or more spaces.
+If *name* is a built-in command, then *tsh* should handle it immediately and wait for the next command line.
+Otherwise, *tsh* should assume that *name* is the path of an executable file, which it loads and runs in the context of an initial child process (In this context, the term *job* refers to this initial child process).
-3
-
-tsh
-need not support pipes (
+* *tsh* need not support pipes (|) or I/O redirection (< and >).
-|
-) or I/O redirection (
-<
-and
->
-).
 
 Typing
 ctrl-c